We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 TorGuard settled to “use commercially reasonable efforts to block BitTorrent traffic on its servers in the United States using firewall technology.”

-First, TorGuard did not expose any customer data during the course of the legal battle, which means it stuck to its no-logs policy and protected its users’ data.
-If a VPN has an intrusive logging policy, it is not safe to use for torrenting.
+Despite the final outcome of the settlement, it’s important to note: TorGuard did not expose any customer data during the course of the legal battle, which means it stuck to its no-logs policy.

 Device Compatibility